This associate's degree in Heating, Ventilation & Air Conditioning Technology provides knowledge and training in:

-- Adrian E Hales, Branch Manager, Makdad Industrial Supply
+- Mr. Adrian E Hales, Branch Manager, Makdad Industrial Supply

-- Mr. Michael D Jackson, Interim Supervisor HVAC & Controls, Penn State University
+- Mr. Michael D Jackson, Facilities Supervisor HVAC Maintenance Programs, Penn State University

 - Mr. Michael Kelleher

-- Mr. Gregory J Miller, Project Manager, Southland Industries
+- Mr. Gregory J Miller, '12, Project Manager, MMC Contractors Northeast Inc.

 - Mr. Daniel E Ogden, retired

-- Aaron A Weaver, Northeast Regional Sales Manager, Raypak
+- Mr. Aaron A Weaver, '99, East Coast Regional Sales Manager, Raypak

 Advisory committees, which act as recommending bodies to the faculty and administration, consist of in-field professionals who act as partners in the development of curriculum.
 Their curricular and equipment advice as well as their industry connections and internship opportunities are invaluable to our students and to the growth of our institution.